 A step by step guide to oven frying crispy and perfect bacon without a rack, options without foil, and tips for keeping your oven clean.
 Baking bacon in the oven is so easy!

 Related: I get all of my heritage breed pork from Butcher Box.
 Read my honest review here.

-Hello everyone and happy Monday!
 If there is one thing I am an expert at, its cooking bacon in the oven.
-I make bacon in the oven at least 3 times a week so I thought "Why not share all of my tips and tricks for How to Cook Bacon in the Oven with my readers!"
+I bake bacon in the oven at least 3 times a week so I thought "Why not share all of my tips and tricks for How to Cook Bacon in the Oven with my readers!"

 I could literally give the person who invented bacon a huge hug.
 This person has sustained me for the past 10 years.
 I really consider myself a bacon expert and I have a whole section on my blog dedicated to bacon recipes.
 Check it out here.